Christopher Hogwood: Career

 On 1 September 2006, harpsichordist Richard Egarr succeeded Hogwood as Music Director of the Academy of Ancient Music and Hogwood assumed the title of Emeritus Director.
 Hogwood said he expected to conduct 'at least one major project' with the Academy each year.
-He conducted the Academy in a series of concert performances of Handel operas which began in 2007 with Amadigi.
+He conducted them in a series of concert performances of Handel operas which began in 2007 with Amadigi di Gaula.
 2008 saw performances of Flavio, and the series concluded in May 2009, the Handel anniversary, with Arianna in Creta.
-In 2013 he conducted the Academy in Imeneo.
+In 2013 he conducted Imeneo.

-Although Hogwood was best known for the baroque and classical repertoire, he also performed nineteenth-century and contemporary music, with a particular affinity for the neobaroque and neoclassical schools including many works by Stravinsky, Martinů and Hindemith.
+Although Hogwood was best known for the baroque and classical repertoire, he also performed romantic and contemporary music, with a particular affinity for the neobaroque and neoclassical schools including many works by Stravinsky, Martinů and Hindemith.

-He made many solo recordings of harpsichord works (including Louis Couperin, J. S. Bach, Thomas Arne, William Byrd's My Lady Nevells Booke), and did much to promote the clavichord in the Secret Bach/Handel/Mozart series of recordings, which puts in historical context the most common domestic instrument of that epoch.
+He made many solo recordings of harpsichord works (including Louis Couperin, J. S. Bach, Thomas Arne, William Byrd's My Ladye Nevells Booke), and did much to promote the clavichord in the Secret Bach/Handel/Mozart series of recordings, which puts in historical context the most common domestic instrument of that epoch.
 He owned a collection of historical keyboard instruments.

 In July 2010, he was appointed Professor of Music at Gresham College, London, a position originally held by John Bull.
 In this role he delivered four series of free public lectures on Aspects of Authenticity (2010–11), The Making of a Masterpiece (2011–12), European Capitals of Music (2012–13) and Music in Context (2013–14).
 He was unable to deliver all of his lectures during his final year of appointment due to illness and it was only seven months after his final lecture at the College that he died.

-In 2011, Hogwood was a juror for the Westfield International Fortepiano Competition hosted at Cornell University.
+In 2011 Hogwood was a juror for the Westfield International Fortepiano Competition hosted at Cornell University.
 This was the first fortepiano competition in the United States and only the second competition of its kind in the world.

-In 2012, he was appointed Andrew D. White Professor-at-Large at Cornell University, for a six-year term of office.
+In 2012 he was appointed Andrew D. White Professor-at-Large at Cornell University, for a six-year term of office.
 He was a member of Lowell House Senior Common Room in Harvard University.

 Editing

 Hogwood's editing work included music by composers as diverse as John Dowland and Felix Mendelssohn.
 After John Walsh's collection The Harpsichord Master Book I was rediscovered in New Zealand in 1977 (containing two otherwise new/unknown works by Purcell), Hogwood edited the re-issue on Oxford University Press reissue in 1980.
 He was the chairman of the new edition Carl Philipp Emanuel Bach: The Complete Works, which aimed to publish a complete edition of C.P.E.
 Bach's music in 2014.

 He was involved with The Wranitzky Project, dedicated to the study and publishing of the music of Moravian composer Paul Wranitzky (1756–1808).
-His last editing project was a complete critical edition of piano sonatas by the Czech composer Leopold Koželuh.
+His last editing project was a complete critical edition of piano sonatas by the Czech composer Leopold Koželuch.